mr-piristine/tv-downloader/README.md

 ## License

-`tv-downloader` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`tv-downloader` is distributed under the terms of the [Creative Commons - CC0 1.0 Universal] license.